lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-All0empty title='All-0 empty fragment format'}

-In the No ACK option, the last fragment of an IPv6 datagram SHALL contain a fragmentation header that conforms to the format shown in {{Fig-Last}}.
-The total size of this fragmentation header is R+M bits.
+In the No ACK option, the last fragment of an IPv6 datagram SHALL contain a fragment header that conforms to the format shown in {{Fig-Last}}.
+The total size of this fragment header is R+M bits.

 ~~~~
 <------------- R ---------->